For additional information on Anthropology at UC Merced, please visit the Anthropology website.

 In the spring semester of 2011, we piloted an e-survey with graduating seniors who were majoring in Anthropology (the e-survey was designed and administrated with the support of the Institutional Planning and Analysis office at UC Merced).
 Students were asked questions pertaining to all of the six Anthropology PLOs (listed above).

-- 4 out of 5 of the graduating seniors who majored in Anthropology completed the survey.
+- Four out of five of the graduating seniors who majored in Anthropology completed the survey.

 - No student reported “Not Confident” for any survey prompt.